DANS-KNAW/easy-validate-dans-bag/docs/index.md

 SYNOPSIS
 --------

-    easy-validate-dans-bag [--aip] [--bag-store <uri>] [--response-format|-f json|text] [--sipdir] <bag>
+    easy-validate-dans-bag [--aip] [--bag-store <uri>] [--profile-version <int>] [--response-format|-f json|text] [--sipdir] <bag>
     easy-validate-dans-bag run-service

 DESCRIPTION
 -----------

-Determines whether a DANS bag is valid according to the DANS BagIt Profile v0 or v1.
-If the bag does not specify what version of the profile it claims to comply with, v0 is assumed.
+Determines whether a DANS bag is valid according to the [DANS BagIt Profile].
+By default validation is performed against v0.
+Validation against a different version can be requested by specifying its major version as the argument of `--profile-version`. `easy-validate-dans-bag`.
+The minor and patch components of the full version number should assumed to be the latest available ones.
+(DANS BagIt Profile uses semantic versioning, so minor updates should only add optional elements.)

 This module has both a command line and an HTTP interface.
 The command line interface is documented in the [ARGUMENTS](#arguments) section below.
 The HTTP interface is documented in the <a href="api.html" target="__blank">Swagger UI</a>.

 ARGUMENTS